William-Robert-Robertson/WildCamera/Candidate Technologies/GHz_PCB_Design_And_Signal_Routing/ReadMe.md

 Renesas PCB Design Guidelines for MIPI-CSI, MIPI-DSI, USB2.0, and PCI Express Gen2

-seems to provide detailed guidance on this with disgrams:
+seems to provide detailed guidance on this with diagrams:

 https://www.renesas.com/en/document/apn/pcb-design-guidelines-mipi-csi-mipi-dsi-usb20-and-pci-express-gen2